Chrisrkilv/ESP-Light-Bar/README.md

 I didn't want to have to run a separate ESP chip for every single light bar so I designed a central hub with connectors.
 This houses an ESP32-C3 Supermini and multiple 4 pin 3JST connections that are numbered.
 Number 1 is the main segment, the data pin of number one carries over to number 2 and so on and so fourth.
 Technically this could go on forever if you have a big neough power supply.

 That way I can connect up to three light bars at once but still have individual control of them using segments and also power all three of them from one >2.5A 5v Power supply over USB.

+## Print Settings
+Light Bar & End Cap - 0.20 Layer Height.

+Print Upright with no supports and at least 75% infill If using a lighter colour filament to ensure minimum light leakage.
+If you have a multi-filament printer you could even print the infill in a darker colour to contain the light.
+Diffuser - 100% Infill - 0.20 Layer, Print Flat

+Skadis Mount - 25% Infill, 0.20 Layer, Supports On